 Which cars are available as mild hybrids?

 Most manufacturers are gradually replacing their regular petrol and diesel engines with mild hybrid versions.
 You can already find mild hybrid versions of many of the UK’s most popular models, and more are going on sale every month.
-As of mid-2020, mild hybrids only make up less than 10% of the new car market, but this is going to increase quickly as more car brands fit them to more of their models.
-Below are simply a few new models that have launched in the last few months.
+For 2022, mild hybrids only made up about 14% of the new car market, but this will keep growing as more car brands fit them to more of their models.

 Within a couple of years, almost every new petrol or diesel car on sale will have a mild hybrid system and there will be almost no new cars around without at least some form of electrification, from the cheapest superminis to the most expensive supercars.